-Laser marking on medical devices is necessary to ensure product quality, preventing counterfeiting and thus increasing patient safety.
+Laser marking on medical devices and components is necessary to ensure product quality, prevent counterfeiting and increase patient safety.

-UDI code is mandatory for manufacturers in almost all countries worldwide.
-For this reason, Laser marking has taken on a key role in the process of manufacturing medical devices of all safety classes.
+A UDI code is mandatory for manufacturers in almost all countries worldwide.
+For this reason, Laser marking has taken on a key role in the process of manufacturing medical devices and components of all safety classes.

 Safer than any other technology

 Laser marking is the most widely used technology in medical industries, as it ensures the highest standards of safety and durability.

 Direct marking in the medical industry follows a precise code system – GS1-128 and GS1 Datamatrix – containing mandatory information for traceability purposes.

 Our laser marker uses the following processes to apply these codes:

 The UDI code must be visible to the human eye and applied to all devices, which can be divided into the following categories:

 Laser marking resists corrosion and chemical agents.
 The result is permanently visible and does not fade.
 Laser marking is the most reliable tool for operating room devices, as the size numbers (on scalpels for example) are useful to surgeons during operations.
 Laser marking thus plays a fundamental role.